top of page

 Teaching Experience and Courses Taught

-Adjunct Professor of Psychology & SPED, SNHU
+Adjunct Professor of Psychology, Sociology, & Special Education, SNHU

 • PSY 108: Introduction to Psychology